survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 If you execute `npm start` now and break some linting rule while developing, you should see that in the terminal output.
 The same should happen when you build the project.

+W> Note that the webpack configuration lints only the application code.
+If you want to lint webpack configuration itself, execute `npm run test:lint` separately.

+### ESLint Tips

+I've collected assorted ESLint tips below.
+The great thing about ESLint is that you can shape it to your purposes.
+The community around it is strong and you can find good integration in other tooling as well.

+* Generating a starting point - Sometimes you might want to rely on some existing preset or set up custom configuration.
+That's where `--init` can come in handy.
+You can run it from `npm bin` and you'll end up with a call like `node_modules/.bin/eslint --init`
+* Using custom formatting - ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal friendly output.
+This way you can jump conveniently straight to the warnings and errors from there.
-T> Especially on bigger projects it may be beneficial to run ESLint outside of webpack.
+* Better performance by skipping webpack - Especially on bigger projects it may be beneficial to run ESLint outside of webpack.
 That keeps code compilation fast while still giving the advantage of linting.
 Solutions like [lint-staged](https://www.npmjs.com/package/lint-staged) and [fastlint](https://www.npmjs.com/package/fastlint) can make this even faster.
+* Better performance with a daemon - You can get more performance out of ESLint by running it through a daemon, such as [eslint_d](https://www.npmjs.com/package/eslint_d).
+Using it brings down the overhead and it can bring down linting times considerably.
+* Using ES6 features - ESLint supports ES6 features through configuration.
+You will have to specify the features to use through the [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.
+* Useful plugins - There are useful plugins, such as [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react), [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise) , and [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), that you might want to consider integrating to your project.

-T> Most IDEs and editors have good ESLint integration so you can spot issues as you develop.
+* Integrating with IDEs and editors - Most IDEs and editors have good ESLint integration so you can spot issues as you develop.
 This applies to other linting tools as well.

-T> To learn how to write an ESLint plugin, check out the *Writing ESLint Plugins* appendix for more information.
+* Writing plugins and customizing further - To learn how to write an ESLint plugin, check out the *Writing ESLint Plugins* appendix for more information.
 The *Customizing ESLint* appendix digs deeper into customization options and further resources.

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to maintain a consistent coding style across different IDEs and editors.
 Some even come with built-in support.
 For others, you have to install a separate plugin.
-In addition to this you'll need to set up a file like this:
+In addition, you'll need to set up a file like this:

 **.editorconfig**